 Despite the challenging terrain, there are plenty of opportunities to refuel and refresh along the way.
 The route passes several rivers and streams where you can refill your water bottle with fresh water, and if you are feeling adventurous, you can even drink clean melted snow.

 Overall, Fimmvorouhals is a must-see for any hiker visiting Iceland.
-With its stunning views and challenging yet rewarding terrain, this hike is sure to be an unforgettable experience.
+With its stunning views and challenging yet rewarding terrain, this hike will surely be an unforgettable experience.

 10. Hornstrandir